 ẍ(k+1) = Ad * ẋ(k) + Bd * u(k)

-Ṕ(k+1) = Ad * Ṗ(k) * AdT + Gd * Q(k) * GdT with Q(k) = Variance(z(k))
+Ṕ(k+1) = Ad * Ṗ(k) * AdT + Gd * Q(k) * GdT where Q(k) = variance(z(k))

 Correction:

-K(k) = Ṕ(k) * CT * (C * Ṕ(k) * CT + R(k))-1 with R(k) = Variance(v(k))
+K(k) = Ṕ(k) * CT * (C * Ṕ(k) * CT + R(k))-1 with R(k) = variance(v(k))

 ẋ(k) = ẍ(k) + K(k) * (y(k) – C * ẍ(k) – D * u(k))

-Ṗ(k) = (I – C(k) * C) * Ṕ(k)
+Ṗ(k) = (I – K(k) * C) * Ṕ(k)

 ẋ(t) = A * x(t) + B * u(t) + G * z(t)